Skip to content

 To get started with OpenStack, you can follow these steps:

 2. Create virtual machines: Once you are logged in, you can create virtual machines (instances) using the Nova service.
-You can choose from available images and flavors to customize your instances.
+You choose from the available images and flavors to size your instances.
+See Launching instances.

-4. Configure networking: You can set up and manage networks using the Neutron service.
-You can create networks, subnets, and routers to connect your instances.
-In particular, if you need fixed IP addresses for a certain service, it is important to create these separately from the VMs, as they will then be preserved even if the VMs are deleted.
+4. Configure networking: You can set up and manage networks with Neutron, creating networks, subnets, and routers to connect your instances.
+In particular, if you need fixed IP addresses for a service, create these separately from the VMs so they are preserved even if the VMs are deleted.
+See Networking.